 For Richer, For Danger

-This cozy mystery is a paperback edition that was published by Midnight Ink on September 8, 2010 and has 277 pages.
+cozy mystery that was published by Midnight Ink on September 8, 2010 and has 277 pages.

 Explore it on Goodreads or Amazon.